- Award Winners and Finalists

 3. Fulbright/mtvU Awards: Four grants will be available for all countries where there is an active U.S. Student Fulbright Program to conduct research around an aspect of international musical culture.
 Projects should focus on contemporary or popular music as a cultural force for expression.
 Preference will be given to recent graduates.
 For a full description of the application process and requirements go to Fulbright-mtvU Award Application.

-Deadline: Preliminary applications are due in the Office of Fellowships early in September.
+Deadline: Preliminary applications are due in the Office of Fellowships early in September (see Deadlines and Events).
 The official Fulbright application will be submitted entirely online.
 DO NOT begin the online application process on the Fulbright website until you have completed the hard copy preliminary application process on campus.

-Application materials: Preliminary application forms are available in the Office of Fellowships, 213 Converse Hall.
-Depending on which type of grant you choose the preliminary application will include a project proposal, personal statement, and three letters of recommendation OR four evaluation forms.
+Application materials: Preliminary application forms are available on this website in late spring of the year you will be applying (see How to Apply).
+Depending on which type of grant you choose the preliminary application will include a project proposal, personal statement, and three letters of recommendation OR three evaluation forms.
 If you plan to apply for a Fulbright, please contact us for complete details and winning examples.

 Official website address: http://us.fulbrightonline.org/